markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 errors: No known data errors
 ```

 A small amount of errors can happen due to a variety of reasons, like bad cabling, software hickups, etc. and can be unproblematic.
-And even though [you don't really ECC memory for ZFS][2], this particular server has 32G of ECC memory in it.
+And even though [you don't really need ECC memory for ZFS][2], this particular server has 32G of ECC memory in it.
 While the numbers I saw were not alarming, they were enough for me to investigate further if there was more going on behind the scenes.

 ## Investigating ZFS errors